splatspace/dismember/ARCHITECTURE.md

 Move views live inside blueprints, but a few general views can be found at the top-level views directory dismember/views.
 Use url_for() to link into views (see the Flask docs).

+## Security

+Dismember uses Flask-Security, which provides password-protected user authentication with persistent login sessions and role-based access control on views.
+Users can self-register but e-mail confirmation is required before a new account can be used.

+Users can be granted full access to the system by assigning the 'admin' role to their account.
+Other roles can be defined and used as needed in the system.

+User passwords are hashed using bcrypt and stored in the relational database.

+**You must review the application configuration file and customize it before deploying the application for production use.**  If you don't do this, your deployment will be insecure.

 # Database

 Dismember uses a relational database to store all its information.
 SQLAlchemy's